evkx/evkx.github.io/content/models/volkswagen/id._buzz/ID._Buzz_Pro_LWB/_index.md

 ## User interface and control

 Volkswagen ID.
 Buzz Pro LWB has twin screens with information for the driver and passengers.
-Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments) mounted on the steering wheel column, and on top of the dashboard is a [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
+Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments) mounted on the steering wheel column, and on top of the dashboard is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
 The  screen on the steering column  is 5,3 inches large.
 The touch screen on the dashboard's center  is 12,9 inches large.

 {{< sitefiguresized thumb="models/volkswagen/id._buzz/id._buzz_pro_lwb/screens_1_st.jpg" title="Volkswagen ID.
 Buzz Pro LWB" width="3000" height="1999"  >}}